HeenaNagda/Order-Fairness/README.md

   be changed).
   + Each client machine should be able to talk to all replica machines via TCP ranging from 20000.
-  + To properly configured the intra-network turn on firewall, and open TCP ports 10000, 20000, 22.
+  + To properly configure the intra-network, turn on the firewall, and open TCP ports 10000, 20000, 22.
   ``sudo ufw enable; sudo ufw allow 10000/tcp; sudo ufw allow 20000/tcp; sudo ufw allow 22/tcp; sudo ufw status verbose;``

 ## Step 2 - Generate the Deployment Setup